 Section 903.2.11 of the International Fire Code is supplemented with the following:

 ((Residential units and accessory)) Habitable space of structures built under the IRC (IFC 903.2.11.((7))8).
-An automatic sprinkler system shall be installed in the habitable space of structures built under the International Residential Code (IRC) as follows:
+An automatic sprinkler system shall be installed in the habitable space of structures built under the International Residential Code (IRC) ((as follows)) when:

 1. ((The gross floor area exceeds 2,500 square (including attached garages) without adequate fire flow except as cited in K.C.C.
 17.08.030;